The 2021 Qualtrics Digital CX Benchmark

-The Qualtrics XM Institute is excited to announce the launch of a new digital benchmark initiative – the XMI Customer Ratings – Digital.
-This is something our customers have been asking for – and we wouldn’t be an Experience Management company if we didn’t listen to our customers.
+The Qualtrics XM Institute is excited to announce the third annual, 2021 edition of our digital benchmark initiative - the XMI Customer Ratings - Digital.

 - For each of the three separate components, we look at the percentage of consumers who gave the company a high score (“4” or “5” on our set of 5-point scales) and the percentage who gave the company a low score (“1” or “2”).

 - Within each individual component, we subtract the percentage of low scores from the percentage of high scores.
 This results in three separate ratings.
 Each rating is an index score with a range of -100% to 100%.

 - Finally, we average these three component scores (ease, satisfaction, and likelihood to return) for each company to generate that firm’s XMI Customer Rating - Digital Score.

 To access the full report and get the latest data up and running in your dashboard, please contact your Customer Success Manager.

 Standout findings for the XMI Customer Ratings - Digital report

 Here are some of the 2021 key findings by specific industries, and some of the key changes from the previous year.